DylanElens/obsidian/datamining/exam prep/datamining_prep.excalidraw.md

 			"frameId": null,
 			"roundness": null,
 			"boundElements": [],
-			"updated": 1698072187856,
+			"updated": 1698135999816,
 			"link": null,
 			"locked": false,
 			"fontSize": 20,
 			"fontFamily": 1,
-			"text": "Feature creation\ncreate new attributes that can capture\nthe important information in a data set\nmuch mroe efficiently than the original attributes\ncombining features\n    - BMI -> instead of length - weight", "rawText": "Feature creation\ncreate new attributes that can capture\nthe important information in a data set\nmuch mroe efficiently than the original attributes\ncombining features\n    - BMI -> instead of length - weight", "textAlign": "left",
+			"text": "Feature creation\ncreate new attributes that can capture\nthe important information in a data set\nmuch more efficiently than the original attributes\ncombining features\n    - BMI -> instead of length - weight", "rawText": "Feature creation\ncreate new attributes that can capture\nthe important information in a data set\nmuch more efficiently than the original attributes\ncombining features\n    - BMI -> instead of length - weight", "textAlign": "left",
 			"verticalAlign": "top",
 			"containerId": null,
-			"originalText": "Feature creation\ncreate new attributes that can capture\nthe important information in a data set\nmuch mroe efficiently than the original attributes\ncombining features\n    - BMI -> instead of length - weight", "lineHeight": 1.25,
+			"originalText": "Feature creation\ncreate new attributes that can capture\nthe important information in a data set\nmuch more efficiently than the original attributes\ncombining features\n    - BMI -> instead of length - weight", "lineHeight": 1.25,
 			"baseline": 143
 		},
 		{
 			"type": "arrow",
-			"version": 209,
+			"version": 210,
-			"versionNonce": 2009296661,
+			"versionNonce": 850555981,
 			"isDeleted": false,
 			"id": "eoD-RnSRAFsd1hFzJNKB9",
 			"fillStyle": "hachure",